About me

 On that aforementioned winter night in 2018, in the midst of processing an image from the Southwest US where there were many straight lines in the layers of sandstone, I had a heretical thought come into my mind.
 I heard, “I am tired of all these straight lines!”

-It was a heretical thought, because at the time (and to this day) it reflected the standard orthodoxy in realistic or representational photography that it is acceptable to alter the colors and contrast of an image to a minor extent but not to alter the basic forms of the elements in the image.
+It was a heretical thought, because at the time (and to this day) it reflected the standard orthodoxy in realistic and representational photography.
+This orthodoxy states that it is acceptable to alter the colors and contrast of an image to a minor extent but not to alter the basic forms of the elements in the image.
+The goal is to produce a realistic photograph of nature, albeit one that also had some aesthetic qualities to it.
 One could perhaps remove minor distracting elements in the image, like rocks and sticks poking into the composition.
-But the overall elements in the composition needed to be maintained.
+But the major elements in the composition needed to be maintained.
 The image needed to be easily recognized as a photograph representing a realistic image of reality.
+None of this frou-frou Photoshop business mind you.

-After that heretical thought entered my mind, I began to alter the forms of the elements in the image.
-I enjoyed its freedom and spontaneity.
+After that heretical thought entered my mind, I began to alter the forms of the elements in my images.
+I began to enjoy its freedom and spontaneity.
 Yet I experienced a very real heretical feeling for a good 3-6 months.
 I felt I had betrayed the tenets of traditional landscape photography and had moved into a realm of photographic heresy.

 Since that time I have worked steadily to become an artist who uses a camera, in essence, an artist photographer.
-This is not to say that I do not thoroughly enjoy being in the field, experiencing life in nature, recording images with a camera, processing them in the software tools available, and producing a print.
+This is not to say that I do not thoroughly enjoy being in the field, experiencing life in nature, recording images with a camera, processing them with software tools, and producing a print.
 I enjoy being a photographer and then taking my images and making something more of them.

-From my experiences in nature and development as an artist, my art has emerged and I can now express that something more that was rattling around my insides for the past many decades.
+From my experiences in nature and development as an artist, my art has emerged so I can now express that something more that was rattling around my insides for the past many decades.

 I have left the reservation of traditional, representational landscape photography.
 I have been exploring new artistic frontiers provided by digital photography, which have previously been inadequately explored and explained.
-This has allowed an entirely new path in my work and ideas about being an artist and digital photographer.
+This has allowed an entirely new path in my work as well as newer ideas about being an artist and digital photographer.

-My present work continues to evolve as I walk the path of exploring creativity from a camera, using the techniques offered by a digital camera and the software tools available, and producing a tangible print.
+My present work continues to evolve as I walk the path of exploring creativity from a camera, using the techniques offered by a digital workflow, and producing a tangible print.

 My fieldwork is a basket-full of experiences.
 I enjoy the feel of a camera in my hands and the use of a viewfinder and shutter button.
-I love the feeling of focusing the image to only what I want to record with my camera.
+I love the feeling of focusing the image to only what I want to record.
+I like knowing that I am producing the best possible image.

 My hands are familiar with the camera.
 It feels like a companion.
 It only asks me what I want to record.
 I walk and feel the lay of the land.
 I smell the aroma of the wind, dust, and plants.
 I feel the dryness of the wind.
 I know I am walking on the land.
 All this goes into the memory of each image that gets resurrected later.

-I enter that creative space in response to what I see on the screen and bring back as a memory.
+I enter a creative space in response to what I see on the screen that brings back different memories.
+I then listen to those memories and work to express a complicated joy of those moments.

 A simple experience may take months to fully develop into words, ideas, and lastly a print.